-The assumptions for the demand contribution and energy consumption reductions for domestic customers align with the licence area observed demand and energy reductions.
+The assumptions for the demand contribution and energy consumption reductions for domestic customers align with trends seen in the TDCV data.
 Further subcategorisation by customer type of the existing underlying demand could improve the assumptions for expected customer behaviour change for domestic customers.

-With an increased amount of domestic customers switching to smart meters and half-hourly metering, this data could be used to infer how customer behaviour changes with reference to price signals which a DNO does not directly impact.
-NG plan to investigate the suitability of aggregated smart meter data to inform assumptions on the behaviour of existing and future domestic customers.
+With an increased number of domestic customers switching to smart meters and half-hourly metering, this data could be used to infer how customer behaviour changes with reference to price signals which a DNO does not directly impact.
+NGED plan to investigate the suitability of aggregated smart meter data to inform assumptions on the behaviour of existing and future domestic customers.